KaisTahar/cordDqChecker/README.md

-# <p align="center"> cordDqChecker-BMC </p>
+# <p align="center"> CordDqChecker-BMC </p>
 ## <p align="center"> Data Quality Assessments on Rare Diseases Data – A Set of Metrics and Tools for BMC Journal of Medical Informatics and Decision Making </p>

-`cordDqChecker-BMC` contains the code version and all instructions used for conducting the study presented in the paper submitted to BMC Journal of Medical Informatics and Decision Making.
+`CordDqChecker-BMC` contains the code version and all instructions used for conducting the study presented in the paper submitted to BMC Journal of Medical Informatics and Decision Making.
 This repository provides a set of metrics and tools for data quality (DQ) assessment and reporting on rare disease (RD) data.

 Acknowledgment: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: FKZ-01ZZ1911R.